Lighting Europe’s Lamp

 But the anti-austerity lamp is lit and putting it out will not be easy, because Italy is hardly alone.
 “Portugal has entered a recessionary cycle that has no end in sight,” editorialized Lisbon’s leading newspaper Publico.
 “Social conditions are worsening and democracy is suffering…the program has failed and it has to be changed.
 Portugal’s economy is projected to shrink 2%, and unemployment is at 17.5%.
 The IMF predicts that economic growth in the eurozone as a whole will fall 0.2% in 2013.
 Even countries considered “stable”—read quiescent in the face of high unemployment, frozen economies and widening economic disparity—like Germany, Britain and the Netherlands are not immune from the spreading anger at the EU’s prescription for economic crisis.

 Probably the clearest voice of Europe’s anti-austerity movement is Alexis Tsipras, leader of Greece’s Syriza Part.
-“For our part” says Tsipras, “we are opposed to everlasting austerity as means for fiscal rebalancing on both pragmatic and ideological grounds.
+“For our part,” says Tsipras, “we are opposed to everlasting austerity as a means for fiscal rebalancing on both pragmatic and ideological grounds.
 The subjugation of democratic process to the markets was the reason why we have the crisis today…we predicted from the onset, well before the IMF admitted to its predictive failures, that austerity-based policies would backfire.”

 The Greek economy will contract 4.5% in 2013, and the jobless rate is 27 percent, a staggering 62% for young people.
-Tsipras concludes, “For us, economic policy ought to be inextricably linked to social policy with a view to look after the social needs of the people, of social justice, of intergenerational solidarity and of environmental balance.”
-Most of Italy, and a growing number of Europeans, would agree.
+Tsipras concludes, “For us, economic policy ought to be inextricably linked to social policy with a view to look after the social needs of the people, of social justice, of intergenerational solidarity, and of environmental balance.”
+Most of Italy and a growing number of Europeans would agree.